Do You Really Need a Termite Inspection When You Buy a Home?

 An inspector will go to the home and check out the foundation, structure of the home, heating and air system, the roof and windows, and even the plumbing.
 However, the general home inspection isn’t the only inspection you should have performed on your potential new home.

-There are many things that a professional inspector won’t look at when conducting a general home inspection.
+There are many things that a general inspector won’t look at when conducting a basic home inspection.
 One of those things is inspecting for pests or damage from pests.
 However, after completing their report, the inspector may recommend other inspections such as a termite inspection.

 In this article, we'll explain if you really need a termite inspection when you buy a home.